 Precious mom, let me share with you what God has taught me.
 We don’t have to live in this constant fear.
 Our life as mothers is meant to be so much more than endlessly trying to measure up to society’s expectations, our best friend’s abilities, or even our own standards.
 The only One we have to please is God, and He does not make it difficult to know whether or not we are pleasing Him.

 *First, He sets some clear, specific guidelines in His Word about how we should treat our children and how to love them.
 That’s spelled out plainly in the Bible.

 *Secondly, when we have the Holy Spirit in our hearts, we have God Himself and His wisdom available right inside of us.
 We can be certain that He’ll tell us when we’re doing something wrong.

 God’s ultimate desire for us is that we be conformed to the image of His Son—in other words, that we act like Jesus.
 So He’ll tell us if anything we are doing or failing to do gets in the way of that so that we can repent of it and uproot it from our lives.
 God won’t leave us with some vague, undefined sense of guilt.

 What that means for us as mothers is that since God is the only person we ultimately have to please, if He’s not telling us we’re doing something wrong, then we are good enough.

 So the next time you wonder whether you’re being the kind of mom you should be, simply ask Him.

-This new year 2018 may we learn to rest in the fact that though we’re not perfect, we can be the kind of mom who pleases God.
+This year may we learn to rest in the fact that though we’re not perfect, we can be the kind of mom who pleases God.
 And ultimately, that kind of mom is good enough.